dave4420/gen-elm-wrappers/README.md

 This isn’t in priority order yet and I’ve probably forgotten something.

-- Support `Set`
-- Support type variables in key types
+- Support type variables in dict key types and set element types
 - Support versions of `elm-community/dict-extra` before 2.4.0
+- Support versions of `stoeffel/set-extra` before 1.2.0
-- Wrap more functions from `elm-community/dict-extra`
+- Wrap more functions from `elm-community/dict-extra` and `stoeffel/set-extra`
 - Support writing the generated code to a directory other than `src`;
   optionally wipe it first
 - Write more unit tests around reading the config from `elm.json`